-Your Pursuit is equipped with a 12-volt DC electrical system and draws current from on-board batteries.
+Your Pursuit is equipped with 12-volt DC and AC electrical systems.
+The DC system draws current from on-board batteries.
+The AC system can draw current from one of two sources, either shore power outlets at dockside or the generator.